linuxkay/raspberrypi_systemctl/README.md

 Overview

+systemctl services for controlling AI CAM files

+detecting.service
+- Detect objects based on model which you trained. recording.service
+- Record detected object for 10 seconds and save it to mp4.

 ## Description
 This repository provides systemctl servies for AI cam created in using opencv.
 You can make things simple insted of using bash and cron to run python opencv.